-Following the inspection, an appraiser uses two or three approaches to determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
-The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
-It all comes down to this, an appraiser from Phoenix Valuations, LLC will guarantee you attain the most accurate property value, so you can make the most informed real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
+Note: While this amount is probably the best indication of what a house is worth, it may not be the final sales price.
+Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
+At the end of the day, an appraiser from Phoenix Valuations, LLC will guarantee you attain the most accurate property value, so you can make wise real estate decisions.